bfrickert/WFMU-ATH/README.md

 ####sbt

-Each Scala script in `aggregation_hours/` and `listener_counts` needs to be built with [sbt](http://www.Scala-sbt.org/).
-Ensure that the Spark version and Scala version in build.sbt.
-A surefire way to verify each version is to run `scala-shell` at the command line and note the Spark and Scala versions displayed.
+Each Scala script in `aggregation_hours/` and `listener_counts` needs to be built into a Spark application with [sbt](http://www.Scala-sbt.org/).
+Ensure that the correct Spark version and Scala version are registered in each directory's build.sbt file.
+A surefire way to verify those versions is to run `scala-shell` at the command line and note the Spark and Scala versions displayed.

-In each directory, run `sbt package`.
-The Scala will then be compiled into Java that can be submitted to Apache Spark.
+In each of the aforementioned directories, run `sbt package`.
+The Scala scripts will then be compiled into Java that can be submitted to Apache Spark.

 ####Spark-submit